 Reading Red Light

 Another way to keep students thinking about their reading is the Reading Red Light.
 This is a way for students to realize that we think about our reading before, during, and after we actually read the text.

-Show students the stoplight.
+Start by showing the students the stoplight.
 Then, explain that just like a stoplight has three parts, so does our reading.
 We think about our reading before, during, and after we actually read.

 You can color code the red light hand out (red, yellow, green from top to bottom).
-Give students matching colored post its (pink if you can’t find red!).
-Then, before reading the text ask students to orally answer the questions from the “Ready” section and have students write them on the pink post it.
+Give students matching colored post-its (pink if you can’t find red!).
+Then, before reading the text ask students to orally answer the questions from the “Ready” section and have students write them on the pink post-it.
 Allow students to read part of the text.
-On a yellow post it, have students answer some of the yellow “Read” questions.
+On a yellow post-it, have students answer some of the yellow “Read” questions.
 Finally, after reading the text, have students answer the “remember” questions on a green post it.

 Explain to students that we may not always write these answers, but we always need to be thinking about them as we read.

 Jump into the Story is a great strategy for students that have difficulty with inferring what is happening in the story, and/or inferring about the characters.
 It is best to use this strategy with a text that has great illustrations.

 While reading the book, stop on a page with a wonderful illustration.
 Then ask students to jump into the story.
 This means that they pose and move to look like a character in the story.
 Basically, create a visual tableau of the picture from the book.